ryangerardwilson/terminallove/README.md

     su - smoochiekisses

-***
+Install Homebrew

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-STEP III - INSTALL PYTHON AND MYSQL VIA HOMWBREW, AND MAKE THESE INSTALLATIONS ACCESSIBLE SYSTEM WIDE
+# STEP III - INSTALL PYTHON AND MYSQL VIA HOMWBREW, AND MAKE THESE INSTALLATIONS ACCESSIBLE SYSTEM WIDE

-***
-PYTHON PACKAGES NEEDED
-[/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"] Intalls homebrew [brew install python3] installs python3
+Install the python3 via homebrew.
+We will be hooking the bot onto the interpreter of this installation of python.

+    brew install python3

+Install mysql

-[brew install mysql] installs mysql
+    brew install mysql

+Copy the below path

+    export PATH="/home/linuxbrew/.linuxbrew/bin:$PATH"

-[nano ~/.zshrc] copy-paste this into the file - [export PATH="/home/linuxbrew/.linuxbrew/bin:$PATH"].
-This will ensure that brew installed packages are your global packages
+Paste it into the .zshrc file.
+This will ensure that brew installed packages global.

-[source ~/.zshrc]
+    nano ~/.zshrc

+Invoke the zshrc file

+    source ~/.zshrc

+Make the brew installed python and pip packages your main python interpreter

-[sudo ln -sf /home/linuxbrew/.linuxbrew/bin/python3 /usr/local/bin/python3]
+    sudo ln -sf /home/linuxbrew/.linuxbrew/bin/python3 /usr/local/bin/python3

-[sudo ln -sf /home/linuxbrew/.linuxbrew/bin/python3/bin/pip3 /usr/local/bin/pip3]
+    sudo ln -sf /home/linuxbrew/.linuxbrew/bin/python3/bin/pip3 /usr/local/bin/pip3

-[sudo reboot]
+Reboot the system

+    sudo reboot

+Confirm if the homebrew installed version of python is your default python interpreter

+    which python3

-[which python3] Confirm if the homebrew installed version of python is your default python interpreter [mysql -h YOUR_DB_HOST_IP -u YOUR_DB_USERNAME -p] Open the MYSQL command line to the terminal [CREATE DATABASE your_database_name;] create the database of the bot [USE your_database_name;] Select that database, and then use the below commands to create the necessary tables
+Open the MYSQL command line to your database and create the database of the bot using the below commands:

+    mysql -h YOUR_DB_HOST_IP -u YOUR_DB_USERNAME -p

+    CREATE DATABASE your_database_name;

+    USE your_database_name;

     CREATE TABLE actions (
         id INT AUTO_INCREMENT PRIMARY KEY,